AdobeDocs/indesign-api-docs/README.md

 }
 ```
 ### Get the status of a job
-Now that the request is sent, how can one get the status of the request.
+Now that the request is sent, how can one get the status of the request?
 This is demonstrated with an example below.
-Suppose the user triggers a rendition call with a 3 page document, the request will look something like this:
+Suppose the user triggers a rendition call with a 3-page document, the request will look something like this:
 ```curl
 curl --location --request POST 'https://indesign.adobe.io/api/v3/create-rendition' \
 --header 'Authorization: bearer <access_token>' \